This website provides a significant and necessary upgrade to the art and science of Critical Thinking

 5: How bias inhibits independent thought and personal development - see The Bias Problem.

 2: Bias in a short Tweet, please?

-Bias is much more than involuntary, selfish, or wrong-headed ideas; it includes the complex personal needs, beliefs, and emotions that select which facts they focus on and which to neglect.
+Bias is much more than involuntary, selfish, or wrong-headed ideas; it includes the subconscious assumptions, complex personal needs, beliefs, and emotions that select which facts they focus on and which to neglect.

 3: What makes this website different?

-1: We recognise bias as a fundamental human trait, not a disorder found only in certain people.
+1: We recognize bias as a fundamental human trait, not a disorder found only in certain people.
 No person, or organisation, is immune.

 2: We believe a mentor for critical or rational thinking should not promote any particular cause or ideology.
 We have observed that otherwise excellent approaches to these topics can end up on a soapbox, and thereby coerce and hinder free thinking with biased tactics and language.